MakeItBack/Find-a-Movie/README.md

 # Find-a-Movie
-**A simple web app that lets you search for movies, built during a Le Wagon one javascript workshop.**<br>
+**A simple web app that lets you search for movies, built during a one-day javascript workshop with Le Wagon .**<br>
 [Find-a-Movie](https://find-a-movie.netlify.app) queries the IMDb movie API to retrieve movies based on a search term

 Workshop resources [here](https://www.notion.so/ausmeddesign/Javascript-full-day-b247e04e91434dfea004f58c39399ecc)